lsmolder/bids_tools/README.md

 # BIDS TOOLS
 * Scripts to organize 9.4T data and videos into BIDS format
 ### UPDATE
-* I ahve mdofiied the heudiconv library to allow de anonmyzation and adding the image_orientation infor in the dcminfo.tsv file
+* I have modified the heudiconv library to allow de anonmyzation and adding the image_orientation infor in the dcminfo.tsv file
 * Now, you can install the modified version from here:

 `>>> pip install git+https://github.com/amrka/heudiconv.git`